 Edward II, son of the fearsome “Hammer of the Scots,” was a frivolous and self-serving king.
 Winston Churchill calls his kingship a “melancholy appendix to his father’s” reign (132).
-Like his father, Edward II was tall in stature, but unlike his father, Edward II was more interested in artistic pursuits and hobbies like music, rowing, poetry, and swimming, rather than hunting, war, and even the serious governance of his kingdom.
+Like his father, Edward II was tall in stature, but unlike his father, Edward II was more interested in artistic pursuits and hobbies like music, rowing, poetry, and swimming, rather than hunting, war, or even the serious governance of his kingdom.
 Edward II was the fourth son of Edward I and Eleanor, the only son to survive into adulthood.
-Edward I had blamed his weak son’s disposition on a close friendship (and possible romance) a Gascon knight named Piers Gaveston (Gascony was the embattled region of France disputed during Edward I’s reign).
-When Edward II begged his father for an earldom for Gaveston, Edward I famously responded in disgust by banishing Gaveston into exile.
+Edward I had blamed his weak son’s disposition on a close friendship (and possible romance) with a Gascon knight named Piers Gaveston (Gascony was the embattled region of France disputed during Edward I’s reign).
+When Edward II begged his father for an earldom for Gaveston, Edward I famously responded in disgust by simply banishing Gaveston.
 However, upon assuming the Crown, Edward II quickly re-instated Gaveston as earl of Cornwall.

-The barons drew up new ordinances which restricted the king’s ability to travel and wage war, among many other things.
-In 1322, a faction of the barons revolted but it quickly ended, but it was revived again when Edward’s Queen Isabella visited France on a supposedly diplomatic mission and took as her lover, Roger Mortimer, one of Edward’s baronial opponents in the civil war.
-Mortimer had been captured by Edward II in the conflict but he escaped and fled to France.
+The barons drew up new ordinances (“The Ordinances of 1311”) which restricted the king’s ability to travel and wage war, among many other things.
+In 1322, a faction of the barons revolted but it quickly ended only to be revived again when Queen Isabella visited France on a supposedly diplomatic mission.
+While in France she took a new lover, Roger Mortimer, one of Edward’s baronial opponents in the rebellion.
+Mortimer had been captured by Edward II in the conflict but had escaped and fled to France.
 Together Mortimer and Isabella returned and invaded England in 1326 where they swiftly toppled Edward’s administration.
-Edward II was captured while the “Despensers” were all hanged (the loyalists to the king were so-named “Despensers” in honor of Hugh Despenser, a prominent baron at the court of King Edward II).
-Edward was taken prisoner, his fate was to be decided by Parliament: his son Edward III, would be crowned king.
+Edward II was captured while the “Despensers” were all hanged (the loyalists to the king were so-named “Despensers” in honor of Hugh Despenser).
+Edward was taken prisoner, his fate was to be decided by Parliament: his son Edward III, would soon be crowned king.